GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Every computer language has its Shakespeares, and it is a joy to read their code.
-A well-written computer program possesses style, finesse, even humor—and a clarity that rivals the best prose.
+> ### A stupid error is an algorithmically avoidable error.
+Mainly, you are stupid if you let an error that a program can detect go undetected.
 >
-> ~ *Danny Hillis*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts